Abstract

 account; - reject if

-accountalready exists or already has deployed code; - compute
+accountalready exists or already has deployed code; - reject duplicate session verifier instances for

 keyRingHash = keccak256(abi.encode(initialSessionVerifiers)); - atomically install canonical account-router runtime bytecode at